 Over the last five years, the way that brands are communicating with their customers has fundamentally changed.
 Instead of adopting a single-channel, or even multichannel approach, businesses must now offer a truly seamless experience across all devices.
 Rather than tailoring their approach to multiple individual touch-points, the latest digital marketers are breaking down these out-dated silos and are providing customers with a single coherent view of their brand - delivering the right message,…

 Why integrated multichannel marketing is essential to your business's success

 Without getting too Aristotelian, with marketing, the whole is most certainly more than the sum of its parts - when it's done right that is.
 That's the essential essence of integrated marketing - that by coordinating messages across channels the results from increasing brand awareness, familiarity, favourability and purchase intent are far higher than when taking a less integrated approach which fails to coordinate.

-With the introduction of a whole host of new digital marketing channels over the past decade, such as Instagram, Snapchat and Pinterest as well as existing digital platforms like Google, Facebook and Twitter, the integration of marketing channel has never been more difficult or more important.
+With the introduction of a whole host of new digital marketing channels over the past decade, such as Instagram, Snapchat, and Pinterest as well as existing digital platforms like Google, Facebook and Twitter, the integration of marketing channels has never been more difficult or more important.